daniil-a-baranov/daniil-a-baranov/README.md

 # Daniil A. Baranov

-**PhD candidate · Computational structural biology ⨉ experimental validation**
+**PhD candidate | Computational structural biology and experimental validation**

-I work at the interface of *in silico* design and the wet lab.
-My research uses AI-driven modelling and Molecular Dynamics to understand protein–protein interactions and to design binders for difficult targets — with a focus on **GPCRs** and proteins involved in **neurodegenerative disorders**.
-I then take those predictions back to the bench, using cell-based assays and biophysical methods to test whether they hold up in reality.
+I work at the interface of computational structural biology and experimental validation.
+I leverage AI-driven modelling and Molecular Dynamics (MD) simulations to analyse complex protein-protein interactions (PPIs) and design binders for challenging targets, including GPCRs and proteins involved in neurodegenerative disorders.
+To bridge the gap between *in silico* predictions and empirical reality, I employ functional cell-based assays and biophysical characterisation.

-In short: I build computational hypotheses and I test them experimentally.
+In short: I build computational hypotheses and test them experimentally.

----

-### Research focus

-- **GPCR-targeted peptide & binder design** — structure-based design and ranking of bioactive peptides
-- **Neurodegeneration** — α-synuclein oligomerisation, GBA1–SCARB2 dynamics, FABP5 druggability (Parkinson's, MLD)
-- **Protein–protein interactions** — interaction fingerprinting and free-energy-based affinity assessment
-- **Bridging prediction and experiment** — closing the loop between models and functional data

 ---